 Maintaining a healthy diet rich in nutrients that support teeth and gums is essential.
 Moderation is key for simple starches and sugary drinks and snacks, as these foods provide bacteria in the mouth with sustenance.

-Get in touch with Kumra Ortho to learn more about puffy gums with braces
+Get in touch with Kumra Orthodontics to learn more about puffy gums with braces

 Do not panic if your gums get swollen and sore after receiving braces.
 This is a common consequence of teeth shifting within the bone to suit the new braces.
 These are generally transient effects that will resolve within a week with the assistance of your orthodontist or dentist.

-Consult a trusted orthodontic clinic like Kumra Ortho today.
+Consult a trusted orthodontic clinic like Kumra Orthodontics today.